-Let’s deep dive into how IOTICS allows users to make their data FAIR by analysing one by one the FAIR data principles in details.
+Let’s deep dive into how IOTICS allows users to make their data FAIR by analysing one by one the FAIR data principles in detail.

 Findability refers to being able to find metadata and data unambiguously by humans and machines.

 ✅ IOTICS uses W3C DiD specification.
-Each twin has a globally unique and persistent identifiers.
+Each twin has globally unique and persistent identifiers.

 A DID is globally resolvable to a DID document providing the cryptographic identity of the twin, its keys and permissions.
 A globally resolvable identifier provides a simple mechanism to disambiguate